How CREDO Mobile Is Empowering Gun Control Activists To Make Change

 In one poster, there are several rows of gray AK-47s spreading out across a black backdrop.
 The twisted, wallpaper-like design is overlaid a bright orange message that reads, “This is not okay.”
 In another, a giant NRA logo is crossed out, and there’s an all-caps message below it: “OUR LIVES AREN’T FOR SALE.”

-They’re all part of a dozen free-to-download offerings from CREDO Mobile, a small national cellular carrier that’s part of a family of businesses (there’s also a CREDO long-distance service, and CREDO credit card) that all, promise that the company will commit a portion of its profits to progressive causes.
+They’re all part of a dozen free-to-download offerings from CREDO Mobile, a small national cellular carrier that’s part of a family of businesses (there’s also a CREDO long-distance service, and CREDO credit card) that all promise to commit a portion of profits to progressive causes.

 In this case, the company is offering these signs for use at the March For Our Lives rally for gun control reform in Washington, D.C. (and around the country) on March 24.
 But it’s just one way that CREDO has developed to power direct action protests.